 Visit Revolutionary War forts and battlefields, such as Mount Independence, Hubbardton Battlefield, Mount Defiance, and Fort Ticonderoga.
 In addition to the rich history, many of these sites offer excellent hiking trails, bird watching and can be easily biked to.

 This area has many apple orchards and farmers markets.
 You can go strawberry, rasberry and blueberry picking just minutes from here and even visit some local organic vegetable farms.

 Our area is rich with many country roads, paved and unpaved, that are great for bicycling.
-A variety of companies in Vermont arrange weekend and 5-day inn-to-inn tours throughout the state, including Bike Vermont, Country Inns along the Trail, POMG Bike Tours and Bredeson Outdoor Adventures.
+A variety of companies in Vermont arrange weekend and 5-day inn-to-inn tours throughout the state, including Discovery Bicycle Tours, Country Inns along the Trail, POMG Bike Tours and Bredeson Outdoor Adventures.
 The tours include all skill levels.

 Visit the town of Middlebury, just 25 minutes away.
 See Middlebury College, shop in the local shops and boutiques and dine in the many fine restaurants there.

 Whether you're here touring, hiking, biking, bird watching, canoeing, antiquing or just hanging out, the Lake Champlain Valley Region has over 30 inns and B&Bs that offer fine lodging.
 If you're planning a stay here, visit the Heart of Vermont Lodging Association for the best lodging in this part of Vermont.

 (Click here for directions on how to find us.)